 \subsection{Training and inference}

-\textbf{Training.} We assign three default boxes at each spatial location for object detection, whose spatial sizes are $12 \times 16$, $19 \times 40$, and $28 \times 64$, respectively.
+\textbf{Training.} For object detection, we assign three default boxes at each spatial location, their spatial sizes are $12 \times 16$, $19 \times 40$, and $28 \times 64$, respectively.
 As our detection branch is based on the detection head of YOLOv4~\cite{bochkovskiy2020yolov4}, we employ the same method as YOLOv4 to calculate detection loss $\mathcal{L}_{\rm det}$, which jointly considers the detection confidence score, category classification score, and bounding box regression.
 In the gaze prediction branch, we first generate the ground truth heatmap from the ground truth gaze point by applying Gaussian blur and then calculate the heatmap loss $\mathcal{L}_{\rm gaze}$ via measuring the MSE loss between the predicted heatmap and the ground truth heatmap.
 In addition, the energy aggregation loss $\mathcal{L}_{\rm eng}$ uses the ground truth object box to guide the training of the gaze prediction branch.
 The total loss used in the training process consists of these three terms:

-\textbf{Inference.} In the inference process, the entire image and cropped head image are firstly processed by the proposed specific-general-specific mechanism to generate task-specific features.
-Then the gaze prediction branch estimates the gaze heatmap, and the object detection branch predicts the object bounding boxes.
-Afterward, we follow Eq.~\ref{eqMeanEng} to calculate the mean energy of each box and select the box with max mean energy as the predicted gaze object.
+\textbf{Inference.} In the inference process, the entire image and cropped head image are first processed by the proposed specific-general-specific mechanism to generate task-specific features.
+Then the gaze prediction branch estimates the gaze heatmap and the object detection branch predicts the object bounding boxes.
+Afterward, we follow Eq.~\ref{eqMeanEng} to calculate the mean energy of each box and select the box with the max mean energy as the predicted gaze object.